Characters from "The Works"

 Beeper Raxis |

-Beeper is a teenage human boy who lives in a city in the asteroids called Megapod.
-He is recruited by Ipso Facto & Selene to prove to The Works that humanity is alive. |
+Beeper is a teenage human boy who lives in Megapod.
+He's friends with T-Square, and the two play a sport called gyroball together.
+He was recruited by Ipso Facto & Selene to prove to The Works that humanity is alive.
+Unique to the storyboards, he's coworkers with T-Square in a mining operation, implying he is older. |

-Beeper is the main character of the script, but as far as I know has no images.
-In storyboards, Beeper takes the place of T-Square as a friend to the protagonist. |
+Beeper is the main character of the script, but has few appearances.
+At some point in production, as seen in the storyboards, Beeper took the place of T-Square as a secondary character. |

 A couple other humans are named in the script.

-• Rathbone Twillie (nicknamed Space Rat) is the Emergency Communications Coordinator of the humans.
+• Rathbone Twillie, nicknamed Space Rat, is the Emergency Communications Coordinator of the humans.
 He seems to be friends with Beeper and T-Square.

 • Frank Fabley Shaver is a reporter for Sleepcycle Spacepod News.